-You can alsways ask your nurse if they can perform one to help you make a bowel movement before you deliver.
+You can always ask your nurse if they can perform one to help you make a bowel movement before you deliver.
 Depending on your pregnancy and health they will perform one or not.

 What Helps Constipation Before Labor?

-The weeks leading up to delivery you may be constipated.
-Pregnancy consiptation is very normal.
+In the weeks leading up to delivery, you may be constipated.
+Pregnancy constipation is very normal.

 It is also said that many mothers have a cleansing blowout before they go into labor.
 It happened to my best friend 3x now the day before each of her child’s births she would gt major diarrhea.

-In conclusion, having this fear about pooping while pushing is very common but it shouldn’t be the only thing you should focus on.
+In conclusion, having this fear of pooping while pushing is very common but it shouldn’t be the only thing you should focus on.